RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when natural gas is transported to power stations in the UK.
+Narrator text: Carbon is released when natural gas is transported vua pipes, ships and tankers to power stations in the UK.

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!